DrYenyen/How-to-install-Updates-and-DLC-on-Retail-Games/README.md

 pkg = Official game, update or dlc file a normal pkg that checks the user who launches the app has a license to run.

 fpkg = dumped game with fake verification via Debug or Goldhen.

+To note all pkg's come in the .pkg file format

 # What is [Orbis-Patches](https://orbispatches.com/)
 ORBIS Patches is an actively maintained archive of PlayStation 4 retail game updates.
 With over 80.000 patches in the database ORBIS Patches is the biggest patch database to date

-To note all pkg's come in the .pkg file format
-# How to install PKG and FPKGS Guide
+# How to install PKGS and FPKGS Guide
 https://github.com/DrYenyen/How-To-Install-PS4-FPKGS